What to Expect from COP26: Everything You Need to Know

 Conservative MP and president of COP26 Alok Sharma will be in attendance, while Prime Minister Boris Johnson is expected to play a prominent role too.

-John Kerry, the US Special Presidential Envoy for Climate Change, is expected to play a key role in the discussions, while President Joe Biden may also attend to mark the country's return to the Paris Agreement.
+John Kerry, the US Special Presidential Envoy for Climate Change, is expected to play a key role in the discussions, while President Joe Biden was also in attendance to mark the country's return to the Paris Agreement.

-One notable absence is likely to be teenage climate activist Greta Thunberg, who has called for the summit to be postponed, claiming that an uneven rollout of the COVID-19 vaccine means countries will not be able to participate on an equal footing.
+Notable teenage climate activist Greta Thunberg, who has called for the summit to be postponed, claiming that an uneven rollout of the COVID-19 vaccine means countries will not be able to participate on an equal footing, has been seen outside the COP26 event with other climate activists participating in protests.

 Can I go to COP26?